saurabhharak/cayman/data-science.md

 In the modern workplace, accessing information from documents efficiently can be a challenging task.
 To address this issue, our project focuses on developing an intelligent bot for Microsoft Teams that leverages advanced language models and document retrieval systems to provide users with accurate and context-aware answers from uploaded PDF documents.

 ### Tech Stack
-- Language Model: OpenAI's Turbo 3.5 / Llama 7b
+- **Language Model**: OpenAI's Turbo 3.5 / Llama 7b
-- Document Storage: Cromadb
+- **Document Storage**: Cromadb
-- Front-end Integration: Microsoft Teams
+- **Front-end Integration**: Microsoft Teams
-- Bot Development: Bot Builder Library, Azure Bot Services
+- **Bot Development**: Bot Builder Library, Azure Bot Services
-- Response Generation: FastAPI
+- **Response Generation**: FastAPI
-- Document Retrieval System: Cromadb
+- **Document Retrieval System**: Cromadb
-- Integration Framework: LangChain
+- **Integration Framework**: LangChain
-- Communication Middleware: Azure Bot Services
+- **Communication Middleware**: Azure Bot Services
-- Prompt Handling: Customized prompts for exact answer extraction
+- **Prompt Handling**: Customized prompts for exact answer extraction

 ### Responsibilities
-- Bot Development (Microsoft Teams): Implemented the bot using the Bot Builder Library and Azure Bot Services to enable seamless interaction within the Microsoft Teams platform.
+- **Bot Development (Microsoft Teams)**: Implemented the bot using the Bot Builder Library and Azure Bot Services to enable seamless interaction within the Microsoft Teams platform.
-- Response Generation (FastAPI): Developed the FastAPI application to generate responses by interfacing with the OpenAI language model and LangChain for optimized communication.
+- **Response Generation (FastAPI)**: Developed the FastAPI application to generate responses by interfacing with the OpenAI language model and LangChain for optimized communication.
-- Document Retrieval System (Cromadb): Integrated Cromadb to store and retrieve document vectors efficiently, enhancing the system's ability to fetch relevant documents quickly.
+- **Document Retrieval System (Cromadb)**: Integrated Cromadb to store and retrieve document vectors efficiently, enhancing the system's ability to fetch relevant documents quickly.
-- Integration and Communication (Azure Bot Services): Ensured smooth communication flow between Microsoft Teams, Bot Builder, and the FastAPI application through Azure Bot Services.
+- **Integration and Communication (Azure Bot Services): Ensured smooth communication flow between Microsoft Teams, Bot Builder, and the FastAPI application through Azure Bot Services.
-- Language Model Interaction (OpenAI Turbo 3.5 / Llama 7b): Established the connection between the bot and the language model, orchestrating the process of sending user queries and receiving contextually rich responses.
+- **Language Model Interaction (OpenAI Turbo 3.5 / Llama 7b)**: Established the connection between the bot and the language model, orchestrating the process of sending user queries and receiving contextually rich responses.
-- Prompt Design (Exact Answer Extraction): Crafted custom prompts to extract precise answers from the language model, enhancing the accuracy of the information provided to the users.
+- **Prompt Design (Exact Answer Extraction)**: Crafted custom prompts to extract precise answers from the language model, enhancing the accuracy of the information provided to the users.

 # Project Title: Fine-Tuning OpenAI's Davinci Model for Conversational Support